HunterStevens/labs-engineering-standards/docs/topics/node-js.md

 Rationale:

-- Well executed package management is a crucial to the realization of a stable and consistent Node-based product.
+- Well executed package management is crucial to the realization of a stable and consistent Node-based product.
 Only mature and stable package managers are permitted on Labs projects.